 At any rate, the tiny amount of pumpkin marinara in my fridge inspired me to make my own in an amount large enough to fit in a crockpot.
 I found various recipes for pumpkin marinara on the internet, none of which were exactly what I wanted so I went out on a limb and made my own.
 It was pretty easy.
 I roasted all the vegetables (tomatoes, onion and garlic) besides the pumpkin which was baked, pureed and then frozen a few weeks ago.
 Then I threw it all in a crockpot with some vegetable stock, salt, seasonings and the homemade frozen meatballs–I didn’t measure the amount of meatballs; just filled the crockpot up about three-fourths way.
 Six hours later I had meatballs in a tasty sauce inspired by the taste of fall.

-- 32 ounces cherry, grape or other small tomato, roasted
+- 32 oz cherry, grape or other small tomato, roasted

 - 1 head of garlic, roasted